-Gartner defines iPaaS as follows: "Integration Platform as a Service (iPaaS) is a suite of cloud services enabling development, execution and governance of integration flows connecting any combination of on premises and cloud-based processes, services, applications and data within individual or across multiple organizations."
+Gartner defines iPaaS as “a suite of cloud services enabling development, execution and governance of integration flows connecting any combination of on premises and cloud-based processes, services, applications and data within individual or across multiple organizations."

-In practice, iPaaS is a platform that includes set of automated tools for connecting software applications that are deployed in different environments. iPaaS is often used by large business-to-business enterprises that need to integrate on-premises applications and data with cloud applications and data. read more
+In practice, iPaaS is a platform that includes set of automated tools for connecting software applications that are deployed in different environments. iPaaS is often used by large business-to-business enterprises, who need to integrate on-premises applications and data with cloud-based applications and data (read more).

-iPaaS is the first step we took as an industry towards mass-managing hand-coded integrations and messing around with APIs.
-There are software-led but service and resource heavy solutions to mapping, connecting and managing integrations.
+iPaaS is the first step we took as an industry towards mass-managing, hand-coded integrations and managing huge numbers of APIs.
+IPaaS as a solution hasn’t changed much, and they still are software-led but highly service heavy solutions.

 The likes of Jitterbit, Dell Boomi, Mulesoft and Software AG (Built.io) all have their solutions on offer to help connect up a wide variety of cloud-based and on-premise technologies.
-They provide a very manual, but comprehensive oversight of what is connected to what and how those connections are performing.
-The main advantage of iPaaS is that it is business wide, so you can confidently onboard IT, Finance, HR, BI, CRM and so on into one platform.
+Despite most of these players appearing in analyst reports as leading solutions, Gartner predicts that up to two-thirds of iPaaS vendors will not survive by 2023!

-One of the setbacks we have found in even the leading iPaaS solutions is that although the market themselves is acting like a ‘hub’ where everything is managed from a central place, most of the solutions are still built upon ‘point-to-point’ APIs, which is no good.
+One of the setbacks we have found in even the leading cloud integration solutions is that they are often branded and sold as a ‘hub’, where everything is managed from a centralized interface.
+However; behind the scenes, everything is still built upon ‘point-to-point’ APIs and every app uses its own set of rules and processes, which is no good!